suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The manifest is structured from several key components:

 1. The Envelope (see {{ovr-envelope}}) contains the Authentication Block, the Manifest, any Severable Elements, and any Integrated Payloads.
-2. The Authentication Block (see {{ovr-auth}}) contains a list of signatures or MACs of the manifest..
+2. The Authentication Block (see {{ovr-auth}}) contains a list of signatures or MACs of the manifest.
 3. The Manifest (see {{ovr-manifest}}) contains all critical, non-severable metadata that the Recipient requires.
 It is further broken down into:

     1. Critical metadata, such as sequence number.